Legal action considered on benefit changes

 'Basics of life'

-In an extended interview due to be broadcast on BBC Radio Scotland on Sunday, the children's commissioner said: "Poverty is the biggest human rights issue facing children in Scotland at the moment.
+In an extended interview broadcast on BBC Radio Scotland on Sunday, the children's commissioner said: "Poverty is the biggest human rights issue facing children in Scotland at the moment.

 "And there's a number of issues around the way in which Universal Credit is calculated and how it is paid.
 But this leads to a much, much deeper issue.
 We are talking about the rights of children and the right to benefit from social security.